U.S. Bank Cash+® Visa Signature® Card review

 - Movie theaters

 You can also earn 2 percent cash back on all purchases you make in one everyday category.
-For the fourth quarter of 2020, those categories are:
+The current category choices are:

 - Grocery stores